Pvt. Albert Keith Walker

 Kawasaki.
 The bombs landed on all sides of

-the camp, and one landed within the camp.
+the camp, but not one bomb landed within the

-The air raid lasted for four hours.
-Keith
+camp, even though the air raid lasted for four

-closed and the POWs were sent to Kawasaki #1-B.
+Tokyo 23-D was closed and the POWs were sent to

 Keith remained in Kawasaki 1-B until the end of the war.
-On September4th, he wrote a letter to his wife.
-In it, he stated he was getting ready to board a plane for Okinawa.
-He did say that he was too excited to write much.
+On September 4th, he wrote a letter to his wife and stated he was getting ready to board a plane for Okinawa.
+He did say in the letter that he was too excited to write much.
 He was returned to the Philippines before returning to San Francisco on the U.S.S.
 Hugh Rodman on October 3, 1945.
-From there, he was sent to a Veterans Administration Hospital in Spokane, Washington, and later transferred to another hospital in Tacoma suffering from beriberi and dysentery.
+From there, he was sent to a Veterans Administration Hospital in Spokane, Washington, and later transferred to another hospital in Tacoma, Washington, suffering from beriberi and dysentery.

 Keith was discharged from the army on June 1,